newatoms/beta/_private/customers/stby/posts-and-research/service-design-and-art/how-service-design-is-used-in-the-presentation-of-art.md

 >In *Ways of Seeing*, Berger calls a painting "a corridor, connecting the moment which it represents, to the moment you are looking at it."

 This metaphor is now more relevant than ever.
 Most of our experiences looking at art outside of a museum are through [multiple subsequent lenses](https://www.youtube.com/watch?v=icruGcSsPp0): a photo taken of the original, then uploaded onto a computer from which it is posted on a website or printed, to where it finally reaches us, in illuminated pixels or ink on a page, wherever we may be at that moment.
-It comes to us as information.
 Our experience of it, therefore, is entirely affected by context.

 <img src="http://i.imgur.com/2zU78g0.jpg" width=1000% />